DegreeCalc

 Cost of Living Index

 The average college graduate in Maryland earns $55,600 in their first year after graduation, with a cost of living index of 115 (the national average is 100).
 The higher cost of living in Maryland means you may need a higher salary to maintain the same standard of living as graduates in lower-cost states.
-With a 64% graduation rate at public universities, students who choose Maryland schools should leverage academic support resources and careful major selection to maximize their chances of completing their degree.
+With a 64% public-university graduation benchmark, students who choose Maryland schools should leverage academic support resources and careful major selection to maximize their chances of completing their degree.

 Tips for Reducing College Costs in Maryland